Types of Electric Guitar

 Ibanez GRG-270B (right)

-This construction helps to avoid the feedback problem experienced with any acoustic guitar with a built in pickup: the sound of the speaker is picked up by the sound box of the guitar and consequently the pickup, amplified, returned back to the speaker; that is where it is again picked up by the guitar and so on, this circle continues at the very high speed, resulting in unpleasant accidental squeals.
+This construction helps to avoid the feedback problem experienced with any acoustic guitar that has a built-in pickup: the sound from the speaker is picked up by the sound box of the guitar and consequently by the pickup, amplified, and returned back to the speaker; that is where it is again picked up by the guitar, and so on.
+This cycle continues at a very high speed, resulting in unpleasant accidental squeals.

-Of course it's still possible to achieve the feedback with a solid body guitar as well, by placing it in front of the speaker and turning the volume loud.
-But we do this on purpose in order to get desirable squeals when required.
+Of course, it is still possible to achieve feedback with a solid-body guitar as well, by placing it in front of the speaker and turning the volume up loud.
+But we do this deliberately to get desirable squeals when we want to.

 Photo by Yamarena

-This type is kind of hybrid of acoustic and electric guitar.
-Its sound box is smaller and more resistant to the feedback comparing to pure acoustics.
-The sound box contributes to the tone of the electric guitar, resulting in richer and warmer sounds compared to the solid body guitars.
+This type is kind of a hybrid of acoustic and electric guitars.
+Its sound box is smaller and more resistant to feedback compared to pure acoustics.
+The sound box contributes to the tone of the electric guitar, resulting in richer and warmer sounds compared to solid-body guitars.

-This guitar can also sound on its own without any amplification, but surprisingly I've never seen anybody who'd play it without plugging into an amp.
+This guitar can also produce sound on its own without any amplification, but surprisingly, I've never seen anyone play it without plugging into an amp.

-Hollow body guitars are better suited to blues, jazz, classical, rockabilly and smooth rock music.
-High volumes and heavy distortion effects that used in "hard and heavy" will make them squeal horribly.
+Hollow-body guitars are better suited to blues, jazz, classical, rockabilly, and smooth rock music.
+High volumes and heavy distortion effects used in "hard and heavy" will make them squeal horribly.

-Both these types of electric guitar have a variety of different shapes and constructions.
+Both these types of electric guitars have a variety of different shapes and constructions.

 Fender Stratocaster